 In this section, we present an abstraction that copes with the first two problems.
 The other problem is handled in the next section.
 We proceed in two steps.
-First, we present an abstraction that is parameterized by $(i_0, \pi_0) \in$ Inst, then we argue that the abstract system we obtain does not depend on the choice of $(i_0, \pi_0)$ .
+First, we present an abstraction that is parameterized by $(i_0, \pi_0) \in$ Inst; then we argue that the abstract system we obtain does not depend on the choice of (i_0, π_0) .
 The main idea of the abstraction is as follows.
 Clearly, the behavior of a participant does not depend on its identity.
 This is simply a consequence of defining protocol sessions in a parameterized manner as we did.
 It also does not depend on the identifier associated to the session.

-Therefore, we fix an arbitrary session where the participants, say we have two, are A and B. Then, we identify with the intruder I all participants other than A and B. Moreover, we identify all sessions in which neither A nor B are involved.
-Concerning the other sessions, that is, those where A or B are involved, we identify:
+Therefore, we fix an arbitrary session where the participants, say we have two, are A and B. Then, we identify with the intruder I all participants other than A and B. Moreover, we identify all sessions in which neither A nor B is involved.
+Concerning the other sessions, that is, those where A or B is involved, we identify:

-- all sessions where A plays the role of $p_1$ , B plays the role of $p_2$ and the session is different from the fixed session, - all sessions where B plays the role of $p_1$ and A plays the role of $p_2$ , - all sessions where A plays the role of $p_1$ and the role of $p_2$ is played by a participant different from A or B,
+- All sessions where A plays the role of p_1 , B plays the role of p_2 , and the session is different from the fixed session; - All sessions where B plays the role of p_1 and A plays the role of p_2 ; - All sessions where A plays the role of p_1 and the role of p_2 is played by a participant different from A or B;

-- all sessions where B plays the role of $p_1$ and the role of $p_2$ is played by a participant different from A or B, etc - all sessions where A plays the role of $p_2$ and the role of $p_1$ is played by a participant different from A or B, - all sessions where B plays the role of $p_2$ and the role of $p_1$ is played by a participant different from A or B.
+- All sessions where B plays the role of p_1 and the role of p_2 is played by a participant different from A or B, etc.; - All sessions where A plays the role of p_2 and the role of p_1 is played by a participant different from A or B; - All sessions where B plays the role of p_2 and the role of p_1 is played by a participant different from A or B.

 Identifying sessions means also identifying the nonces and keys used in these sessions.
-This leaves us with a system where we have a finite number of participants, of nonces and of keys but an unbounded number of sessions.
+This leaves us with a system where we have a finite number of participants, nonces, and keys, but an unbounded number of sessions.
 Therefore, we apply an abstraction that removes the control.
 To summarize, we model a protocol as a set of transitions that can be taken in any order and any number of times.
 The number of messages as their size are left not bounded.